SFM Entertainment

-SFM Entertainment, LLC is an American television syndicator, film distributor, production company, and licensing firm established on September 29, 1969, originally as a division of SFM Media Corporation.
+SFM Entertainment LLC is an American television syndicator, film distributor, and licensing firm.
+It was originally a division of SFM Media Corporation.
 SFM Entertainment is known for setting up 'occasional' networks.
-The name comes from the initials of the company's founders: Walter Staab, Robert Frank, and Stanley Moger.
+The name is derived from the initials of the company's founders: Walter Staab, Robert Frank, and Stanley Moger.

 History

-SFM Media Services Corporation was founded on September 29, 1969 as an independent advertising agency by Stanley Moger, Bob Frank and Walt Staab.
-SFM Media started a division, SFM Entertainment (SFME), to enter the strip-programming business.
-SFME's first program was The Mickey Mouse Club.
+SFM Media Service Corporation was founded on September 29, 1969 as an independent advertising agency by Stanley Moger, Bob Frank and Walt Staab.
+The company started SFM Entertainment (SFME) to enter the strip-programming business.
+SFME's first syndicated program was The Mickey Mouse Club.